Vijayadashami also known as Dasahara, Dusshera, Dasara, Dussehra or Dashain is a major Hindu festival celebrated at the end of Navratri every year.

 Celebrating Dussehra in Gujarat

 The people of Gujarat assemble and dance each night during Navaratri.
 Several competitions are held on the Dussehra festival and men and women perform a unique Gujarati dance ‘Garba’ on devotional songs.
-This dance continues till late at night.
+This dance continues until late at night.
 In various places, this dance continues even till the break of dawn.
 Women put on their best clothes and decorate earthen pots wonderfully.

 Celebrating Dussehra in Mysore